Home » The Blog » Dos and Don’ts of Signature File Use

 DON’T have everything about you, including the kitchen sink, in your sig file.
 If you have a website, include a pointer to your URL to make sure folks can find out whatever they like about you.
 That is really what your sig file is for.
 To have your pager, cell, home, business, work, accreditation, and slogan about how great you are will lead to the perception that you are a tad bit narcissistic.

-You also do not need to include your full “all about me” signature file on every email in ongoing conversations or with those already aware of all your information.
-Instead, for ongoing conversations, use a simpler, less info-packed version, maybe one that includes your most used sign-off and your name.
+You also do not need to include your complete “all about me” signature file in every email in ongoing conversations or with those already aware of all your information.
+Instead, use a simpler, less info-packed version for ongoing discussions, which may include your most used sign-off and your name.

-DON’T use ASCII formatting, font colors, and bolding.
+DON’T use ASCII formatting, font colors, or bolding.
 Plain text works best.
-If you use a formatted sig file, make sure they are coded properly and display as desired on various platforms.
+If you use a formatted sig file, make sure it is correctly coded and displayed as desired on various platforms.

 DON’T close with your signature file reflecting anything but proper punctuation.
-Capitalize your name properly: John A. Smith, John Smith, John.
-Not typing your name in a proper case reflects a lack of education and possible business savvy.
+Capitalize your name appropriately: John A. Smith, John Smith, John.
+Not typing your name in an appropriate case demonstrates a lack of education and possible business savvy.

-DON’T start using your sig file until you have verified, reviewed, and double-checked that all the information is correct.
+DON’T start using your sig file until you have verified, reviewed, and double-checked all the information.
 I see signature files with errors every day!
 Do you lack attention to detail?

 FACTOID: Sig-Separators

 What is a sig-separator?
-At the beginning of all this, when folks used Newsgroups quite a bit (now known as groups), it was important to have a “–” and a line break before your signature file.
-(Hyphen, a hyphen, space, newline.)
+At the beginning of all this, when folks used Newsgroups (now known as groups) quite a bit, it was essential to have a “–” and a line break before your signature file.
+(A Hyphen, a space, a newline.)
 At that time, Newsgroups were pretty much it and had quite heavy traffic.

 The sig-separator allowed news software to strip out signature files when replying to allow the smooth flow of conversations.
 Here’s an example: